dahjelle/Programming-Worksheets/React.js/IntroductoryReact.markdown

 While the React documentation as a complete list of events that can be handled, consider for now `onClick`, `onMouseOver`, `onMouseOut`.

 So how do we change our state based on user interaction?
 Glad you asked!
-Enter `this.stateState()`.
+Enter `this.setState()`.

 ```JavaScript
 var Stateful = React.createClass({